 Several institutional facilities supplement the department resources.
 These facilities include a core laboratory for molecular biology that contains equipment for RNA and DNA analysis, PCR, in situ hybridization, and gene chip microarray analysis.
 Additionally, there is a microscopy center with three new confocal microscopes, and an imaging center for preparation of digital posters and other graphics.
 The Kansas Intellectual and Developmental Research Center (KIDDRC) has a fully equipped histology laboratory.
 The KIDDRC facility houses two transmission and one scanning electron microscope, and employs two technicians to manage the facility and to prepare tissue samples.
 Adjacent to KLSIC, an AAALAC-approved animal facility provides veterinary support and housing for research animals, as well as common-use procedure rooms for small animal surgery, including microvascular dissection surgery.

-The Director of Clinical Research, Kevin Sykes, facilitates clinical research projects.
+The Director of Clinical Research, Kevin Sykes, PhD, MPH, facilitates clinical research projects.
 Fellows are encouraged to participate in prospective and retrospective projects in collaboration with OTOHNS faculty.
 Some retrospective projects are accomplished during clinical rotations and often involve chart reviews or case reports.
-Research ideas should be presented to Mr. Sykes prior to study initiation for assistance with research design and Human Subjects Committee (HSC) submission.
+Research ideas should be presented to Dr. Sykes prior to study initiation for assistance with research design and Human Subjects Committee (HSC) submission.
 Following HSC approval, Mr. Sykes assists residents, fellows and faculty with subject recruitment, study coordination, database design, data analysis, presentation of findings, and publication of research.